planetfederal/workshops/workshops/geoserver/intro/slides/slides.rst

 GeoServer includes a web-based administration interface.
 Most GeoServer configuration can be done through this interface, without the need to edit configuration files by hand or use an API.

-This section will give a brief overview to the web interface.
+This section will give a brief overview to the web interface, including loading data to be published.
 Subsequent sections will use the web interface in greater detail.

+Note: Interested and/or experienced users who wish to learn about the REST API can read about it in the GeoServer documentation.
+This workshop will only discuss the web interface.

 --------------------------------------------------